fergiemcdowall/norch/README.md

 #Indexing API

+*Note* Forage can optionally be indexed using the [forage-indexer node app](#forage-indexer).
+This section describes the raw HTTP interface.

 Once you have set up Forage.js, you can get some content into it.
 Forage comes with a JSONified version of the venerable Reuters-21578 test dataset in the directory `test/testdata`.
 To index this data cd into the directory `test/testdata` and run the following command (note that one data file can contain an arbitralily large number of documents)